The Foundation Stage

 At Crookesbroom Primary Academy, the core skills are taught every morning with a separate reading, writing and maths lesson each day (see sections on Talk for Writing, Reading and Same day Intervention).
 Cross-curricular links are developed and utilised where appropriate.

-The academy delivers foundation subjects through a child –led approach, mirroring the provision developed in the EYFS.
+The academy delivers foundation subjects through a child–led approach.
 We strongly believe that this approach enables pupils to be masters of their own learning and provides them with the opportunity to develop into life-long independent learners.
-Continuous provision allows content to be organised in such a way that ongoing opportunities for pupils to learn are provided.
 Teachers exploit and encourage opportunities for cross-curricular and intra-curricular links to deepen the children’s understanding of what they are learning.
 Although this is still relatively new to Crookesbroom, we are very excited about the potential for providing opportunities for mastery across all areas of the curriculum and learning which is led by the children.
-This will involve whole-class input, followed by the children choosing which activities they do, how they do them and in which order they do them.
+This will involve whole-class input, followed by small-group work activities in KS1 with the children choosing how they undertake activities in KS2.
 Teachers carefully observe and guide pupils to ensure that they experience the full range of learning opportunities.

 During afternoons, history, geography, art, design technology and computing are taught in a carousel of activities.
 Depending on topics, staff decide which subjects are most suitable for each half term: history or geography; art or design and technology.
 In this way, pupils are able to master concepts in greater depth.
 Once computing skills are taught, programming can be part of the carousel.
 IPads and laptops can also be used for topic research.
 By the end of a half term, each child will have at least one substantial piece of work for history or geography; art or design and technology and a computing element.
 To emphasise the subject-specific skills that the children are learning, we refer to them being geographers or historians, etc.